-Delivery Plan Item Other Partners Lead Stage: Feasibility Planning Delivery Evaluation Timescale: Short Medium Long Comments / Issues as at April 2017 Costs £ < £2M ££ £2-5M £££ £5M-£10M ££££ >£10M £££££ >£50M Inverness Rail Station Redevelopment and Network Masterplan TS / NR / THC SR / Caledonian Sleepers / VTEC SR & NR with THC & HITRANS P Redevelopment: Design work underway F Network Masterplan - Pre Feasibility S-M-L Refurbishment of station- Abellio franchise commitment.
-Connections with other public transport and linking in with active travel network Complex project with multiple partners; requirement to maximise benefits from a masterplan programme for the wider station area to create additional capacity, efficient operations and freight improvements, including the road network EE I EEE Developing an integrated transport Hub in Oban, incorporating bus, rail and ferry; as part of wider Oban Strategic Transport Strategy A&BC TS / NR Bus operators CMAL CalMac TS / NR HITRANS F S-M HITRANS currently leading on initial feasibility work for an integrated hub EEE Advancement of a programme of investment in key regional and trunk road pinch points including A95, A82, A830, A816, A83 and A9 (North of Inverness inc. Berriedale Braes) LAs TS TS F-P Projects at a range of stages М Funding not allocated at present for projects other than key A9 / A96 investments.
-HITRANS to input into STPR review and identify targeted road safety improvements on sections of other trunk and regionally significant routes EEEEE Approach to the road maintenance backlog on Local Authority road networks LAs TS LAs D S-M Support where possible partner Council's implementation of their Road Asset Management Plans EEEEE Advancement of a coordinated programme of investment in significant local road improvement projects, e.g. the roads on Mull (A848 & A849), the Western Isles Spinal Route, A890 (Stromeferry Bypass) & A816 Capital expenditure for local roads LAs TS LAs /TS HITRANS F-P Projects are at a range of stages; some ready to deliver but requiring investment, others requiring design work S-M Limited progress through lack of funding.
+Delivery Plan Item Other Partners Lead Stage: Feasibility Planning Delivery Evaluation Timescale: Short Medium Long Comments / Issues as at January 2018 Costs £ < £2M ££ £2-5M £££ £5M-£10M ££££ >£10M £££££ >£50M Inverness Rail Station Redevelopment Network Masterplan TS / NR / THC SR / Caledonian Sleepers / VTEC SR & NR with THC & HITRANS P Redevelopment: Design work underway F Network Masterplan - Pre Feasibility S-M-L Refurbishment of station- Abellio franchise commitment.
+Connections with other public transport and linking in with active travel network.
+The £6M station project is committed.
+Work is underway to create new fuelling and CET (toilet tanking) facilities at Rose Street, funded by Hitachi and DfT for the new Virgin Trains East Coast InterCity Express trains (IEP).
+Complex project with multiple partners; requirement to maximise benefits from a masterplan programme for the wider station area to create additional capacity, efficient operations and freight improvements, including the road network ££ £££ Developing an integrated transport Hub in Oban, incorporating bus, rail and ferry; as part of wider Oban Strategic Transport Strategy A&BC TS / NR Bus operators CMAL CalMac TS / NR HITRANS F S-M HITRANS currently leading on initial feasibility work for an integrated hub £££ Advancement of a programme of investment in key regional and trunk road pinch points including A95, A82, A830, A816, A83 and A9 (North of Inverness inc. Berriedale Braes) LAs TS TS F-P Projects at a range of stages Μ Funding not allocated at present for projects other than key A9 / A96 investments.
+HITRANS to input into STPR review and identify targeted road safety improvements on sections of other trunk and regionally significant routes tttt Approach to the road maintenance backlog on Local Authority road networks LAs TS LAs D S-M Support where possible partner Council's implementation of their Road Asset Management Plans EEEEE Advancement of a coordinated programme of investment in significant local road improvement projects, e.g. the roads on Mull (A848 & A849), the Western Isles Spinal Route, A890 (Stromeferry Bypass) & A816 Capital expenditure for local roads LAs TS LAs /TS HITRANS F-P Projects are at a range of stages; some ready to deliver but requiring investment, others requiring design work S-M Limited progress through lack of funding.
 Funding required is beyond the local settlements, and is not identified as national project.
 Government funding required to progress.
-HITRANS could have a role in leading a regional programme should funding be made available; prioritising, progressing and managing progress.
-EEEE Electrification of Highland Main Line and Inverness to Aberdeen; additional capacity and shorter journey times; Seafield Junction improvement.
-TS NR TS NR F L HITRANS to input into business case including 30min frequency in the AM and PM peak eeee Support investigation and development of Sleeper services to/from Caithness and Oban TS NR / Operator THC / A&BC HITRANS F М HITRANS has commissioned feasibility study ££ Plus increase in revenue costs Rail Freight Strategy, including freight terminals - Fort William, Inverness, Georgemas, Keith / Elgin; and Gauge enhancements.
+HITRANS could have a role in leading a regional programme should funding be made available; prioritising, progressing and managing progress. ££££ Electrification of Highland Main Line and Inverness to Aberdeen; additional capacity and shorter journey times; Seafield Junction improvement.
+TS NR TS NR F L HITRANS to input into business case including 30min frequency in the AM and PM peak tttt Support investigation and development of Sleeper services to/from Caithness and Oban TS NR / Operator THC / A&BC HITRANS F М HITRANS has commissioned feasibility study ££ Plus increase in revenue costs Rail Freight Strategy, including freight terminals - Fort William, Inverness, Georgemas, Keith / Elgin; and gauge enhancements.
 TS NR HIE TS D S Focus on innovation required.
-Short life working group established - requires more emphasis to meet the specific needs of the region; focus on developing policies within RFS for HITRANS region ı
+Short life working group established - requires more emphasis to meet the specific needs of the region; focus on developing policies within RFS for HITRANS region I